OneMain Holdings, Inc. research snapshot

 Business essence

 OneMain lends money to Americans who cannot qualify for bank or prime credit card loans, collecting interest and fees that generate high returns on equity.
-Repeat borrowing from existing customers and branch relationships in underserved communities form the core of the business.
-The company also sells insurance and membership products as add-ons.
+Repeat borrowing from existing customers and branch relationships in underserved communities form the core of the business, now expanded into auto finance and credit cards, with more than 4 million customer accounts and 26.9 billion in managed receivables.

 Moat

-OneMain operates 1,500 branches across 44 states with a 100-year-plus track record in state-licensed non-prime lending.
+OneMain operates across 48 states with a long track record in state-licensed non-prime lending.
 Its competitive advantages include an underwriting model built through multiple credit cycles, brand recognition in lower-income markets, a regulatory infrastructure that is difficult for startups to replicate, and a large base of repeat borrowers.
 Fintech lenders pose a growing threat on the origination side.

 Munger risk inversion

-The thesis fails if: (1) a recession drives non-prime charge-offs above history, (2) the debt burden becomes unsustainable and forces a dilutive equity raise or asset sale, (3) CFPB or state regulators impose interest rate caps that destroy the business model, (4) fintech lenders with lower cost structures take significant market share, or (5) the dividend is cut, causing income-oriented shareholders to exit.
+The thesis fails if: (1) a recession drives non-prime charge-offs above the guided range, (2) the debt burden becomes unsustainable and forces a dilutive equity raise or asset sale, (3) CFPB or state regulators impose interest rate caps that destroy the business model, (4) fintech lenders with lower cost structures take significant market share, or (5) the dividend is cut, causing income-oriented shareholders to exit.

 Management

 CEO Doug Shulman has been in place since before the 2015 acquisition of OneMain by Springleaf.
-Capital allocation has emphasized dividends, buybacks, and small fintech acquisitions (Trim in 2021).
-The 2023 CFPB consent order for $20 million over add-on product sales raises questions about compliance culture.
-Management holds modest equity relative to the float.
+Capital allocation in H1 2026 emphasized a $1.05 quarterly dividend, 2.5 million shares repurchased for $137 million, and investment in auto finance, credit cards, a new loan origination system, and internal AI tools.
+The 2023 CFPB consent order over add-on product sales raises questions about compliance culture, and a securities class action investigation was announced on June 30, 2026.

 Industry trend